 To allow users to enable or disable WoWLAN, the snap provides two configuration options:

 Both configuration options will affect all wireless network devices.
-If you want to change it just for a single wireless connection please have a look at the chapter Per Connection Configuration below.
+If you want to change it just for a single wireless connection take a look at Per Connection Configuration below.